-To solve Uncaught ReferenceError: required is not defined in JavaScript, download the requireJS from its official website, put it on your script folder, and then include it via script tag on your HTML file.
+To fix the Uncaught ReferenceError: required is not defined in JavaScript, “download the requireJS” from its official website, put it in your script folder, and include it via script tag on your HTML file.

 <!DOCTYPE html>